ruthiang/Ruth_data690/assignment_01/Resume.md

   * Reached out to investors in the Shanghai and Hong Kong area
   * Researched new companies of investors
 * Intern at Cash Campaign, 2020
-  * Filed free tax returns for underpriviledged familie and inidividuals
+  * Filed free tax returns for underpriviledged families and individuals
   * Performed office duties such as copying, and scanning documents

 ## Education
-B.S in Statistics and Economics, George Washington University, 2017-2021 M.P.S in Data Science, University of Maryland, Baltimore County, 2022-2023
+* B.S in Statistics and Economics, George Washington University, 2017-2021
+* M.P.S in Data Science, University of Maryland, Baltimore County, 2022-2023

+## Business Skills
+* Great analytical skilles
+* Microsoft Office (Powerpoint, Word, Excel)

 ## Technical/Computer Skills
 * SAS, R, STATA softwares